How Google uses conversion data

 When you track conversions, this conversion data will appear in your reports to help you make informed campaign management decisions.
 Reports containing your conversion data are available through your AdWords account and any linked My Client Centre accounts.

 Google may also use conversion data to improve your campaign performance.
-For example, Google provides Conversion Optimiser, an optional feature that automatically optimises your bids based on your past conversion data, with the goal of improving your overall ROI.
-Google may use your conversion data to improve the performance of certain types of campaigns without requiring you to opt in.
+For example, Google provides Conversion Optimiser, an optional feature that automatically optimises your bids based on past conversion data, with the goal of improving your overall ROI.
+Google may use conversion data to improve the performance of certain types of campaigns without requiring you to opt in.
 For example, Google may use app download conversion data to stop promoting your app to a user who has already installed it.

 About revenue information